MidnightRoam/MidnightRoam/README.md

 💻 I am an full-stack developer.
 My technology stack: Python (framework Django), CSS, HTML, JavaScript (framework Vue), MySQL.

-- 👷 My hard skills: development on Python/Django, HTML, CSS, JavaScript/Vue.js, MySQL, Git.
+- 👷 My hard skills: knowledge of Python/Django, HTML, CSS, JavaScript/Vue.js, MySQL, Git.

 - 🧸 My soft skills: friendliness in communication, non-conflict, the ability to listen, empathy, the ability to communicate with different types of people, hard work, perseverance, involvement, love for programming and the IT world, English language B1-B2.
 I also have the skill of fast, blind typing.